24 million customer accounts hacked at Amazon's Zappos

-The popular retailer, which is owned by Amazon.com, said customers' names, email addresses, billing and shipping addresses, phone numbers and the last four digits of credit cards numbers and scrambled passwords were stolen.
+The popular retailer, which is owned by Amazon.com (AMZN.O), said customers' names, email addresses, billing and shipping addresses, phone numbers and the last four digits of credit cards numbers and scrambled passwords were stolen.

 But it said the hackers had not been able to access servers that held customers critical credit card and other payment data.